CVNRneuroimaging/proj.cvnr.eprime2psychopy/README.md

 proj.cvnr.eprime2psychopy
 =========================

-Transitioning CVNR FMRI eprime to psychopy
+In Spring 2015, Keith and Rob will begin transitioning CVNR eprime protocols to psychopy, starting with Joe's paradigms.

+(per 20141204 research meeting)